We hope you enjoy reading this blog post.

 COBOL programming language is mainly used in private and government institutions for administrative functions.
 Also, the language is used in legacy applications like IBM iSeries, for large-scale batch and transaction processing.

-But with time, the popularity of COBOL has decreased, and experienced COBOL developers has also retired.
+But with time, the popularity of COBOL has decreased, and experienced COBOL developers have also retired.
 Furthermore, the COBOL programmers started to migrate to new platforms, and codes were re-written in modern languages.

 Although many other programming languages are available for the business environment, being fifty-year-old doesn’t mean that COBOL is outdated.
-COBOL programmers are still accountable for more than 70% of business transactions all around the world.
+COBOL programmers are still accountable for more than 70% of business transactions worldwide.

 How is COBOL Different from Any Other Language?

-If you’re a rational developer for iseries and enjoy working on any common language like, C, C++, Java, and many others, then COBOL is a totally different breed.
-It is not like your general-purpose language and not a great fit for the tasks performed by high-level jobs that other languages can perform.
+If you’re a rational developer for iSeries and enjoy working on any common language like C, C++, Java, and many others, then COBOL is a totally different breed.
+It is not like your general-purpose language and is not a great fit for the tasks performed by high-level jobs that other languages can perform.